Exodus and Trezor work together to take your wallet's security to a new level. Both Trezor Model T and Trezor One are compatible with Exodus.

 How does Trezor work, and why can it improve security?

 A cold wallet is a way of storing cryptocurrencies offline.
 Private keys and secret recovery phrases for cold wallets are generated in an offline environment.
-You can read more about how cold wallets work here: Hot vs. cold wallets.
+You can read more about how cold wallets work here: What are the different types of crypto wallets?

 Trezor is a hardware wallet that can generate and store the secret recovery phrase and private keys in its flash memory.
 A Trezor device doesn't connect to the internet, and the secret recovery phrase for the wallet is generated offline.
 This makes Trezor a cold wallet.